Acucu-code/Suite_for_bash_programers/README.md

 PATH=$PATH:~/code

+Some of these scripts only work if they are included in '. script'.

 Some of these scripts use the /tmp/vacio folder to work with wildcards [*|?] without any problems.

 To obtain information about a command, it is usually enough to run it without options.